Fast track German

 The general terms and conditions of the canton of Solothurn apply for Solothurn residents who attend a course subsidised by the canton of Solothurn.

 Due to the current corona pandemic, K5 Basler Kurszentrum is obliged to implement protective measures (e.g. keep distance).
-By registering for the course, the course participant confirms that the K5 Basler Kurszentrum is authorized to undertake/ adapt appropriate measures in the course structure if necessary.
-Examples include:
+By registering for the course, the course participant confirms that the K5 Basler Kurszentrum is authorized to undertake/ adapt appropriate measures in the course structure if necessary, for example the rearrangement of face-to-face lessons to distance learning.

-In order for the participants to be able to participate in distance learning and/ or guided learning, they must have appropriate digital devices (computer, tablet) and an Internet connection and be able to use them (including downloading, for example Video conference apps etc.).
+In order for the participants to be able to participate in distance learning, they must have appropriate digital devices (computer, tablet) and an Internet connection and be able to use them (including downloading, for example Video conference apps etc.).
 Responsibility in this regard rests with the participant.
 Loan devices are available in limited numbers from the K5.

 The course costs remain owed in full in the aforementioned measures.
-Lessons in "distance learning" and "guided learning" are rated as class attendance.
+Lessons in distance learning are rated as class attendance.

 In addition, K5 Basler Kurszentrum is authorized to exclude participants from the course if thereby official instructions are implemented.
 Examples include: